JaysonPye/Journal/2024/November.md

 - Continued efforts to improve at front end coding speed and knowledge.
 - Grid examples completed and subsequent odin project learning materials studied.
 - Worked on larger odin project for intermediate grids.

+### 11/12

+- Reworked some app site forms that broke when they were refactored.
+- intermediate grid project studied, learned a lot about nesting grids within grids within grids and how well you can position things.
+- Again realized that my front end skills need work, I think it is just reps so that I can code quickly without wasting time looking for syntax or resaving the file to see positioning with certain commands